Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 - Invert the syringe and push the plunger until all air bubbles have been expelled.

 - Choose an injection site in the lower abdominal area, preferably around, but staying at least one inch away from the navel.
-If you are on a multiple dose (0.25 mg) regimen, choose a different injection site each day to minimize local irritation.
+Choose a different injection site each day to minimize local irritation.
 Use the second alcohol swab to clean the skin at the injection site and allow alcohol to dry.
 Gently pinch up the skin surrounding the site of injection.

 - Inject the prescribed dose as directed by your doctor, nurse or pharmacist.